 Chemicals on large farms are usually applied by licensed pesticide applicators, and the applicators most skilled in applying pesticides at the recommended rate without over-applying will win the most contracts.
 For farmers, the slogan is “As much as necessary but as little as possible.”
 It’s a simple financial necessity.

 Homeowners are a completely different story.
-On the first warm day of spring take a folding chair into your local home improvement center, drug store, or hardware store.
+On the first warm day of spring take a folding chair to your local home improvement center, drug store, or hardware store.
 I’m serious.
 Make yourself comfortable and watch the pesticides fly off the shelves.
 Poisonous powders, granules, sprays, gels, and aerosol cans are hard to keep in stock.
 Stores sell truckloads of this stuff and there’s at least one such store on every block.
-You can even buy pesticide at most grocery stores: just throw it in your cart along with bread, lettuce, and baby formula.
+You can even buy pesticides at most grocery stores: just throw them in your cart along with bread, lettuce, and baby formula.

 The problem is that homeowners are not trained to use these products and usually don’t bother reading the label.
 And even if they do read the label, they often can’t identify the thing they are trying to kill.
 The whole system is flawed.